 - Install WordPress.
 Blogging requires software, and the best that I've found is WordPress.
 It's easy, quick, and best of all, free.
 You can set up WordPress through your host (Bluehost does this for you for free).
 Otherwise, you have to go through WordPress.org to download the software and then upload it to a host.
 (Note: Using WordPress.org is different from signing up for a free blog at WordPress.com.
 This infographic explains how.)

 - Get a theme.
 When you start using WordPress, you get access to a bunch of beautiful blog designs (called “themes”), many of which are free.
-For those just getting started, I recommend Platform; it’s a simple, elegant theme.
-I used it for the first year of my blog, before upgrading to a custom theme.
+For those just getting started, I recommend Twenty Sixteen; it's a simple, elegant theme.

 - Log in and start blogging.
 The URL for your dashboard (which redirects to the login page if you're not logged in) is yourblogname.com/wp-admin/.
 Once logged in, click “Posts” on the left-hand sand, and then select “Add New.”
 Write a title and create some content for your new blog, and you're off to the races!